harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

 ## Important notes

 * For TAS deployments, Harness supports the following artifact sources: Artifactory, Nexus, Amazon S3, GCR, ECR, ACR, Google Artifact Registry, GitHub Package Registry, Custom registry, and any Docker Registry such as DockerHub.
 You connect Harness to these registries using your registry account credentials.
-* To create a TAS pipeline in Harness, ensure that you have the **Continuous Delivery** module in your Harness account.
+* To create a TAS pipeline in Harness, make sure that you have the **Continuous Delivery** module in your Harness account.
 For more information, go to [Create Organizations and Projects](https://developer.harness.io/docs/platform/organizations-and-projects/create-an-organization/).

 ## Connect to a TAS provider

-You can connect Harness to a TAS cloud platform by adding a TAS connector.
+You can connect Harness to a TAS space by adding a TAS connector.
 1. Open a Harness project and select the **Deployments** module.
 2. In **Project Setup**, select **Connectors**, then select **New Connector**.
 3. In **Cloud Providers**, select **Tanzu Application Service**.
 The TAS connector settings appear.